a-bangk/Task-Boxes-Basic/README.md

 All four steps (calendar, folder, quick actions, and scripts) need to be setup for Task Boxes to work.

-Quick Actions is available via the TouchBar under the Quick Actions Menu.
+Quick Actions are available via the TouchBar under the Quick Actions Menu.

 To edit the code, open the Quick Actions and TaskEnded files with Automator.
 Then you can see individual scripts and edit as needed.
 JXA and AppleScript is used.